-He raised $40,000 on Facebook to feed hungry neighbors during the pandemic.
+He raised over $40,000 on Facebook to feed hungry neighbors during the pandemic.
 Now he owes $16,000 in taxes.

 In the fall, the team launched a similar effort aimed at helping neighbors through the holiday season, raising about $10,000.

-In January, the IRS informed him that he owed an eye-popping $16,031 in income tax on all the funds he had raised to support his neighbors.
+In January, the IRS informed him that he owed an eye-popping $16,031 in income tax on all the money he had raised to support his neighbors.

-As Goffinet explained it, his use of a third-party fundraising system like Facebook’s platform meant that any donations he received actually qualified as personal income, because he is not an accredited nonprofit.
+As Goffinet explained it, his use of a third-party fundraising system like Facebook’s platform meant any donations he received actually qualified as personal income, because he is not an accredited nonprofit organization.
 Likewise, any of his donations to needy families — through cash, check, or goods like groceries — were a legal gift, not a deductible expense.

-Because he is currently pursuing his master’s degree on a public school teacher’s salary, such a total is untenable for Goffinet, he said.
+Because he is pursuing his master’s degree on a public school teacher’s salary, such a total is untenable for Goffinet, he said.
 So he has had to return to Facebook to ask his project’s backers — and other do-gooders online — to offset his tax payment.

 “It’s so uncomfortable,” he told the Courant.
 “I had a similar discomfort when I set up the fundraiser.
 This is a pandemic.
 People are in a tough spot.
 It feels weird to be asking anyone for money.
 And now to be asking it purely for myself is so bizarre and really out of my comfort zone.”